-Ν is the number of individual conductors in the cable or conduit.
-Include neutral conductors as applicable, unless the neutral conductor is a different size.
+N is the number of individual conductors in the cable or conduit.
+Include

 BND is the shortened designation for bonding conductors.

-Size is the conductor size in AWG or kcmil. Туре is the cable / wire type.
+Size is the conductor size in AWG or kcmil.

+Type is the cable / wire type.
 Utilize CSA standard type references where applicable.
 The conductor shall always be copper, unless otherwise indicated.

 Volt is the voltage rating of the cable / wires (Not the applied system voltage).

 Other is an optional field for other special characteristics of the cable